openherd/sprout/README.md

 Sprout is a lightweight HTTP relay that runs on a Raspberry Pi Pico W or ESP32.
 It syncs OpenHerd messages, stores them offline, advertises itself over mDNS, and can optionally register with a global beacon for discovery.
 It is a work-in-progress implementation of the full relay spec.

+Note: Due to memory constraints on the Pico, it may struggle at times.
+We're working on fixing it.

 ## Quick Start

 1. Flash your board with [This fork of MicroPython](https://github.com/cbrand/micropython-mdns/releases) (select the uf2 file, `firmware.mp.<version>.rp2.uf2`)